Modern Hebrew verbs: Roots

 Hebrew verbs are further divided into strong roots (regular verbs, with occasional and predictable consonant irregularities), weak roots (predictable verbs irregular by vowel), and wholly irregular verbs.

 A root that changes the vowel used in a given pattern is considered a weak stem.
 These are further divided into guttural (containing alef, hey, het, ayin anywhere, or resh as the second root), hollow (containing vav or yud anywhere, or hey as the final root), and repeating roots (beginning with nun or ending with two of the same consonant); based on exact irregularities.
 Weak verbs are detailed further below:

 Guttural weak roots

-Guttural roots contain a guttural consonant (such as alef (א), hey (ה), het (ח), or ayin (ע) in any position; or resh (ר) as the second letter).
-Hey (ה) as the third letter is usually a hollow root marker due to being a vowel spelling rather than one of any consonant, and is only considered a guttural root in the third position if historically pronounced.
+Guttural roots contain a guttural consonant (such as alef (א), hei (ה), het (ח), or ayin (ע) in any position; or resh (ר) as the second letter).
+Hei (ה) as the third letter is usually a hollow root marker due to being a vowel spelling rather than one of any consonant, and is only considered a guttural root in the third position if historically pronounced.
 Alef (א) root-initially and root-finally takes on a somewhat divergent conjugation similar to that of hollow roots, but is usually identical to other gutturals.
 Of the three classes of weak roots, guttural roots are the most common.